 The cost of infringement proceedings is determined by a number of factors.
-The filing fees are influenced by the size of the claim, with the maximum filing fees being NGN 50,000, and the professional fees vary depending on the law firm, and the experience of counsel handling the matter.
-The duration of infringement proceedings is also not predictable but could take around 18-24 months.
+The filing fees are influenced by the size of the claim, with the maximum filing fees being NGN 50,000, and the professional fees varying depending on the law firm and the experience of the counsel handling the matter.
+The duration of infringement proceedings is also hard to predict but could take around 18-24 months.